smart-edge-open/specs/doc/applications/openness_ovc.md

   - [Conclusion](#conclusion)

 ## OpenNESS Introduction
-OpenNESS is an open source software toolkit to enable easy orchestration of edge services across diverse network platform and access technologies in multi-cloud environments.
+OpenNESS is an open source software toolkit that enables easy orchestration of edge services across diverse network platform and access technologies in multi-cloud environments.
 It is inspired by the edge computing architecture defined by the ETSI Multi-access Edge Computing standards (e.g., [ETSI_MEC 003]), as well as the 5G network architecture ([3GPP_23501]).

-It leverages major industry edge orchestration frameworks, such as Kubernetes and OpenStack, to implement a cloud-native architecture that is multi-platform, multi-access, and multi-cloud.
+OpenNESS leverages major industry edge orchestration frameworks, such as Kubernetes and OpenStack, to implement a cloud-native architecture that is multi-platform, multi-access, and multi-cloud.
 It goes beyond these frameworks, however, by providing the ability for applications to publish their presence and capabilities on the platform, and for other applications to subscribe to those services.
 Services may be very diverse, from providing location and radio network information, to operating a computer vision system that recognize pedestrians and cars, and forwards metadata from those objects to to downstream traffic safety applications.

 OpenNESS is access network agnostic, as it provides an architecture that interoperates with LTE, 5G, WiFi, and wired networks.
-In edge computing, dataplane flows must be routed to edge nodes with regard to physical location (e.g., proximity to the endpoint, system load on the edge node, special hardware requirements).
+In edge computing, dataplane flows must be routed to edge nodes with respect to physical location (e.g., proximity to the endpoint, system load on the edge node, special hardware requirements).
 OpenNESS provides APIs that allow network orchestrators and edge computing controllers to configure routing policies in a uniform manner.

 ## Open Visual Cloud Introduction
 The Open Visual Cloud is an open source project that offers a set of pre-defined reference pipelines for various target visual cloud use cases.
 These reference pipelines are based on optimized open source ingredients across four core building blocks (encode, decode, inference, and render), which are used to deliver visual cloud services.